-Cork County Hall, the administrative headquarters for Cork County Council, was extended and refurbished to provide 15,000m² of accommodation.
+Cork County Hall, the administrative headquarters for Cork County Council, was extended and refurbished to provide 15,000m² of offices, conference and chamber facilities.

-The building was also provided with state of the art high frequency lighting technology, fully automatic lighting control responding to occupant’s presence and day-lighting levels.
+The building was also provided with state of the art high frequency lighting technology, fully automatic lighting control responding to occupant presence and day-lighting levels.

 24%reduction in energy costs

 An active louvre façade replaced the existing precast concrete cladding.
 This façade responds to the local climate, ensuring optimal environmental conditions at minimum energy costs.
 Arup was responsible for securing a €500,000 grant from Sustainable Energy Authority Ireland towards the cost of the louvre system.

 In the summer, the glazed outer blades follow a sun tracking position.
 Their heat reflecting interlayer provides shading to the inner glazed façade.
 In their closed position, the louvres also create a buffer zone around the building allowing increased usage of natural ventilation in cold and windy weather.
 At night-time, the louvres are in the closed position to maximise heat retention in winter and allow risk-free night cooling in the summer.